MazenAli/QuLearn/README.md

 # QuLearn

 Welcome to QuLearn, a Python package designed to simplify the development and application of quantum and classical machine learning models.
 It includes a collection of QML applications from Fraunhofer ITWM.
-QuLear is built on top of QuLearn is built on top of [PyTorch](https://pytorch.org/) and [PennyLane](https://pennylane.ai/)

 ## About